Soccer Player

 In Cameroon

-Among people born in Cameroon, Petrus Boumal ranks 145 out of 156Before him are Jérôme Onguéné (1997), Gaël Ondoua (1995), Gabrielle Onguéné (1989), Paul-Georges Ntep (1992), Wilfrid Kaptoum (1996), and Yvan Neyou (1997).
-After him are Mason Ewing (1982), Samuel Gouet (1997), Ignatius Ganago (1999), Ajara Nchout (1993), Gaëlle Enganamouit (1992), and Nouhou Tolo (1997).
+Among people born in Cameroon, Petrus Boumal ranks 157 out of NaNBefore him are Gabrielle Onguéné (1989), Paul-Georges Ntep (1992), Wilfrid Kaptoum (1996), Yvan Neyou (1997), Françoise Ellong (1988), and Henri Bienvenu (1988).
+After him are Pierre Boya (1984), André Bikey (1985), Mason Ewing (1982), Samuel Gouet (1997), Ignatius Ganago (1999), and Ajara Nchout (1993).

-Among SOCCER PLAYERS In Cameroon
+Among Soccer Players In Cameroon

-Among soccer players born in Cameroon, Petrus Boumal ranks 115Before him are Jérôme Onguéné (1997), Gaël Ondoua (1995), Gabrielle Onguéné (1989), Paul-Georges Ntep (1992), Wilfrid Kaptoum (1996), and Yvan Neyou (1997).
-After him are Samuel Gouet (1997), Ignatius Ganago (1999), Ajara Nchout (1993), Gaëlle Enganamouit (1992), Nouhou Tolo (1997), and Loïc Mbe Soh (2001).
+Among soccer players born in Cameroon, Petrus Boumal ranks 123Before him are Gaël Ondoua (1995), Gabrielle Onguéné (1989), Paul-Georges Ntep (1992), Wilfrid Kaptoum (1996), Yvan Neyou (1997), and Henri Bienvenu (1988).
+After him are Pierre Boya (1984), André Bikey (1985), Samuel Gouet (1997), Ignatius Ganago (1999), Ajara Nchout (1993), and Gaëlle Enganamouit (1992).